-Imagine a ‘fitness tracker’ for cars which allows drivers to analyse data from their car computer to better manage insurers, mechanics and other car related services.
+Imagine a ‘fitness tracker’ for cars that allow drivers to analyse data from their car computer to better manage insurers, mechanics and other car-related services.
 Well, there is one and the NSW Government is backing it.

 Deputy Premier and Minister for Small Business John Barilaro said the technology was developed with the assistance of a $55,000 grant from the NSW Government-backed Jobs for NSW.